 But the finance team can’t begin to collaborate effectively with others if departments don’t understand the function of the finance team and vice versa.

 Other teams need to be aware of the importance of the finance function, why they need expense information, and why it’s important to receive it on time.
 On the flip side, finance departments should be tasked with better understanding the challenges facing other departments.
 They need to share crucial information faster and improve the quality of support they provide to their business colleagues.

 Teams need to embrace free-flowing communication, but the tools currently available to team members are inhibiting this progression.

 Ultimately, finance teams can learn how other departments use their data in the organisation — notably tech, sales, and marketing teams.

 They need to understand how the business makes its money and how the data the team finance team provides contributes to that.
 Data analysis is a core skill all marketers possess.
 Working alongside this team can help finance professionals better understand the business they’re serving and how they might collectively reach their objectives.

 Understanding how each teams’ financial data is used means they can identify how to support these teams going forward.

 All departments deal with the financial team at some point.
-And they all have expenses to process and budgets to manage — so finance can be a good connector of people in the organization.
+And they all have expenses to process and budgets to manage — so finance can be a good connector of people in the organisation.
 Financial professionals know a lot of stakeholders, so there’s an opportunity to connect them with the right person in your product team, for example.

 All non-financial teams have to budget and manage projects, and finance can assist with these business processes.
 There's no doubt that financial teams are highly analytical, so other departments need to leverage this.
 The finance teams' skillset can assist with costings for projects and commercial proposals, adding a problem-solving element those teams might otherwise lack.
 Often finance can help with process design and controls, too, as it's a vital component of the skillset they need to function in their roles.